 English language learners who are enrolled in a U.S. school for less than 12 months shall be exempt from statewide assessment in ELA.
-(Rule 6A-6.0909 F.A.C.)
+(Rule 6A 6.0909 F.A.C.)

-In accordance with federal mandates outlined in ESSA, all ELLs (K-12) must participate in the annual English language proficiency assessment in order to evaluate their progress in English language acquisition.
+In accordance with federal mandates outlined in ESSA, all ELLs (K-12) must participate in the annual English language proficiency assessment in order to evaluate their progress in English language acquisition, and must also participate in statewide assessments, regardless of their Date of Entry.